nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Note your edited 'name' must not already in the schedule and 'start' must be before 'end'.
 ```

-### Deleting a student/lesson : `delete`
+### Deleting a lesson/student : `delete`

 The delete command has different behaviours depending on the current list:

-1. In `STUDENTS` list:
-    - Deletes the specified student from the contact list in the application.
-2. In `SCHEDULE` list:
+1. In `SCHEDULE` list:
-    - Deletes the specified lesson from the lesson list in the application.
+    - Deletes the specified lesson from the schedule list in the application.
-3. In `TASKS` list:
+2. In `TASKS` list:
     - the `delete` command is disabled.
 Adding and Deleting of Tasks can only be done in the `SCHEDULE` list via the `addTask` and `deleteTask` command.
+3. In `STUDENTS` list:
+    - Deletes the specified student from the contact list in the application.

 Format: `delete INDEX`

 * Deletes the student/lesson at the specified `INDEX`.
-* The index refers to the index number shown in the displayed student list.
+* The index refers to the index number shown in the displayed schedule/student list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
+* `list schedule` followed by :
+  * `delete 2` deletes the 2nd lesson in the schedule list.
+  * `find bedok` followed by `delete 1` deletes the 1st lesson in the results of the `find` command.
 * `list students` followed by :
     * `delete 2` deletes the 2nd student in the contact list.
     * `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

-* `list schedule` followed by :
-  * `delete 2` deletes the 2nd lesson in the schedule list.
-  * `find bedok` followed by `delete 1` deletes the 1st lesson in the results of the `find` command.

 Success Output: